lucienshawls/Free-Cloud-Compute/README.md

     - User: `runneradmin`
       - Description: built-in admin account (name changed from `Administrator`), the account that GitHub Actions use to run workflows.
 It can run programs as admin without UAC.
       - Password: (None)

       *Notice: if you login with this account remotely with RDP, do not try to close the command window on the desktop, otherwise the workflow is terminated and the instance is destroyed.*
     - User: `root`
       - Description: a new admin account.
       - Password: (None)

       *Notice: since the user profile has not been initialized when you first login with this newly added account, it may take a long time for the instance to prepare user files. **Connect first with RDP is recommended.***
   - Security policies
     - Require complex passwords: `no`
-    - Deny remote login with users that has blank passwords: `no`
+    - Deny remote login with users that have blank passwords: `no`
   - SSH service
     - Port: `22` (default)
     - PermitEmptyPasswords: `yes`